TEAMMATES/teammates/docs/development.md

 ./gradlew appengineStop
 ```

-If the server is running in the foreground, press `Ctrl + C` to stop it.
+If the server is running in the foreground, press `Ctrl + C` to stop it or run the above command in a new console.

 ### With Eclipse